 Now that you’ve reached the end of this review, you might not remember that this is only part one!
 Yes, because the Lumix GH4 is the perfect hybrid camera.
 And while the still side is great, the video side might be even more exciting: 4K internal recording, cine-like profiles, slow motion with the most recent and professional video codecs and tonnes of other features.

-So don’t forget to follow us for the second part of this review where we will talk about all the video aspects of this camera.
+Go to the second part of this review to check out all the video aspects of this camera.

 And just to give you a quick preview, below is a very short video shot in 4k during the full moon with the Sigma 150-500mm, and a grabbed frame from Cinema4K footage for a video I am currently shooting at the time of writing.